akawashiro/jendeley/README.md

 ![Register webpage](./blog100/register_webpage.png "Register webpage")

 ### Add a PDF file on the Web
-You can add a PDF file on the Web using `REGISTER PDF FROM URL` button.
-When you add, `jendeley` try to find [Digital object identifier(DOI)](https://www.doi.org/) or [International Standard Book Number(ISBN)](https://en.wikipedia.org/wiki/ISBN) of the PDF file and register meta information such as authors or publication date to the database.
-However, sometimes, `jendeley` cannot find DOI or ISBN of the PDF or there is no corresponding DOI or ISBN to it.
-You can specify DOI or ISBN using its filename in such a case.
-Please check [Recommended filename style](#recommended-filename-style) section for more details.
+You can add a PDF file to the web by using the `REGISTER PDF FROM URL` button.
+When you add the file, `jendeley` will attempt to locate its [Digital object identifier (DOI)](https://www.doi.org/) or [International Standard Book Number (ISBN)](https://en.wikipedia.org/wiki/ISBN) and register the meta information, such as the author's name or publication date, to the database.
+In some cases, `jendeley` may not be able to find the DOI or ISBN for the PDF, or there may not be a corresponding DOI or ISBN for it.
+In such situations, you can specify the DOI or ISBN by using the filename.
+For more information, please refer to the [Recommended filename style](#recommended-filename-style) section.

 ![Register PDF from URL](./blog100/register_pdf_from_url.png "Register PDF from URL")
 ### Upload a PDF file